apigee/apigee-x-pupi-migration/README.md

     already exists.
 -   `IP_RANGE`: ***[OPTIONAL]*** Comma separated values of /22 & /28 IP Ranges.
-    If provided, make sure the ranges are part of CIDR blocks allocated to the service networking. ***Refer
+    If provided, make sure the ranges are part of CIDR blocks allocated to the service networking. ***See
     [Configure service networking](https://cloud.google.com/apigee/docs/api-platform/get-started/configure-service-networking)
     for more details.***
--   `CONSUMER_ACCEPT_LIST`: ***[OPTIONAL]*** Comma separated values of GCP Projects for PSC allow-listing.
+-   `CONSUMER_ACCEPT_LIST`: ***[OPTIONAL]*** Comma separated values of GCP projects for PSC allow-listing.
--   `ENVIRONMENTS_LIST`: Comma separated values of Environments to attach to/detach from the Apigee Instance.
+-   `ENVIRONMENTS_LIST`: Comma separated values of Environments to attach to/detach from the Apigee instance.

 **Northbound Routing Configurations:**